hipe/tmx/fields/doc/issues/012-normal-normalization.md

 so under such a modality you would want there to be (virtually if not actually) no defaulting function at all.

-for no good reason we generally tag concerns like these as #masking.
+for purely historical reasons, we tag discussion of (and desire for) "meta-association injection" (as described above) with :#masking.

   - this is one good reason why we now don't associate formal attributes "statically" with (for example) a class is because